 The SEO work that is not undertaken directly on your own website is hugely important and requires a large amount of effort and ongoing work.
 This includes things such as building links on other websites that point to yours (inbound links), directory submissions and social media activity.

 Links pointing to your website are counted by Google and used in the algorithm they use to rank websites for particular search terms.
 The basic idea is that websites that offer good useful content will naturally have people post links to that site.

 A good way to start building the number of inbound links to your site is to submit your site to as many different online Business Directories as possible.
 Start with ones most specifically related to your area of business and work out from there to more general business directories.
 Not only will this help build your link popularity it may also attract significant amounts of quality traffic to your site.

 If all of this seems too complex and time consuming it may be worth considering outsourcing your SEO work to a specialist company.
-The Web Shop has developed close relationships with SEO specialists, so please do not hesitate to contact us for more information.
+The Web Shop can tailor a package to suit your needs, so please do not hesitate to contact us for more information.